This post about food sensitivity tests contains affiliate links.

 A food sensitivity is hard to define as it’s a relatively new phenomenon.
 When someone is sensitive or intolerant to a particular food, he or she may experience gastrointestinal ailments such as bloating, gas and abdominal pain, as well as symptoms like rashes, migraines and fatigue.

-Growing interest in food sensitivities has created a new marketplace for food sensitivity testing – and with the creation of this industry comes a lot of questions and confusion.
+Growing interest in food sensitivities has created a new marketplace for food sensitivity tests – and with the creation of this industry comes a lot of questions and confusion.
 A lot of holistic health professionals are excited to have another tool that allows them to understand how food can hurt and heal a person.
 On the other hand, many medical professionals skeptical of food sensitivities altogether demean holistic approaches to healing – thereby resorting to calling food sensitivity testing “junk science,” name calling that carries little merit in my book.

 While I am pro food sensitivity testing (the more knowledge you have about yourself, the better), I do want to present a balanced look at food sensitivity testing, its accuracy, and how the results of a food sensitivity test should be used to help you overcome your personal health challenge(s).

 You can determine if you have a food sensitivity through a simple blood test.
 The test will look for how the immunoglobulin G (IgG) antibodies bind to each food and by what degree.